The Master of Arts in International Economics and Finance (MA) is a two-year graduate program offered by Brandeis International Business School (IBS).

-Financial Theory (FIN 201a): A student can fulfill this requirement by taking Wellesley's ECON 323: Finance Theory or MIT's course 15.401, Finance Theory I.
+Investments (FIN 201a): A student can fulfill this requirement by taking Wellesley's ECON 323: Finance Theory or MIT's course 15.401, Finance Theory I.

-Accounting and Financial Analysis (FIN 212a): A Wellesley student who has already taken accounting at Babson or the Sloan School at MIT is exempted from the requirement of taking this course but must take another one in its place.
+Accounting and Financial Analysis (FIN 212a): A Wellesley student who has already taken accounting at Babson or the Sloan School at MIT is exempted from the requirement of taking this course but must take another elective in its place.

-Graduates of the MAief program have accepted permanent positions with firms such as AT&T, Andersen Consulting, BankBoston, Bankers Trust Company, Chase Manhattan, Citicorp, Fidelity Investments, Goldman Sachs, International Data Group, KPMG Peat Marwick, Lazard Freres, McKinsey & Co., Merrill Lynch, Morgan Stanley, PricewaterhouseCoopers, the World Bank, and WorldStreet Corporation.
+Graduates of the MA program have accepted permanent positions with firms such as AT&T, Andersen Consulting, BankBoston, Bankers Trust Company, Chase Manhattan, Citicorp, Fidelity Investments, Goldman Sachs, International Data Group, KPMG Peat Marwick, Lazard Freres, McKinsey & Co., Merrill Lynch, Morgan Stanley, PricewaterhouseCoopers, the World Bank, and WorldStreet Corporation.
 Several graduates are employed by the central banks and finance ministries of the United States and other countries.

 There are no additional charges for Brandeis courses taken as a Wellesley senior.
-Although financial aid for the graduate year of study is traditionally less generous than undergraduate financial aid.
-Each student will be responsible for a significant portion of tuition in addition to all living expenses.
-If you are concerned about funding, you should speak with the IBS Admissions Office before submitting your application.
+Although financial aid for the graduate year of study traditionally less generous than undergraduate financial aid, qualified Wellesley students may receive additional scholarships as part of their acceptance package to the MA program.
+If you are concerned about funding, you should speak with the IBS Admissions Office during the application process.

-U.S. students should expect to apply for federal loans through the Stafford program and through private loan agencies.
+U.S. students may apply for federal loans through the Stafford program and through private loan agencies.
 International students may be eligible for a Brandeis loan.
 Graduate support is based on merit, need, and the availability of funds.
 Student wishing to apply for federal financial assistance must complete the FAFSA form.
 All financial aid questions should be directed to the Office of Admission: 781-736-2252 or firstname.lastname@example.org.

 To learn more about the program, take the following steps.

-- Read the Brandeis program Handbook.
+- Read the Brandeis IBS program Handbook.